-CareerSource NEFL understands that coming into the job market today is much different from your early job search experiences.
-For one thing, you've got a history.
+CareerSource NEFL understands that coming into the job market today is much different from your early job search experience.
+For one thing, you’ve got a history.

-You've also developed talent and credentials—both official and from just having had experience.
-You've developed a new perspective on what makes a job great.
-And you might not be working for the same reasons you were when you were first starting out or even for the same reasons you were a few years ago.
+You’ve also acquired specialized skills and credentials.
+You’ve developed a new perspective on what makes a job great.
+And you might not be working for the same reasons you were when you were young or even for the same reasons from a few years ago.

-We understand that you've got a lot on your mind.
-Money matters, but so does making a difference, having time to do the things you want and figuring out what you want to do after you retire, if you ever do.
+We understand that you’ve got a lot on your mind.
+Money matters, but so does making a difference, having time to do the things you want, and figuring out what you want to do after you retire.

 The Employ Florida Silver Edition is under the Senior Services tab on Employ Florida provides access to a variety of resources for seniors that have job postings, information geared specifically to workers that are 40 or older, and information about services and benefits for retirees.